 4. Intellectual property rights The copyright and all other intellectual property rights of whatsoever nature in the Programs the Operating Manuals the Functional Specification and all other specifications and documentation relating to the Programs (other than in any material provided by the Client) shall be and shall remain vested in C.E.S..
 The copyright of any Game Guide data used within the system shall be and shall remain vested in Game Guide Publications.
 CES may transfer all or any of our rights under this agreement.

-5. Period of Licence and Maintenance Service The period of contract shall be determined by the Licence Key Activation Dates, pursuant to the Grant of Licence in section 2.
+5. Period of Licence and Maintenance Service The period of licence shall be determined by the Licence Key Activation Dates, pursuant to the Grant of Licence in section 2.
 Any use of the software, other than to retrieve historical data, after the expiration of the period of licence is in breach of this contract.

 6. Scope of Maintenance Service For the duration of this contract C.E.S. shall provide a full support and maintenance service as defined in Clause 6 hereunder.